 Discussion attendance is optional, but minor extra credit (1% of your total grade) may be available for attendance.
+You can attend any discussion section you want.
 Walkthrough recordings of discussion worksheets will be available.

 Office Hours

 Office hours will be held at scheduled times in Zoom meetings.
 We will manage office hours by using an online queue.
 When it is your turn, the queue system will notify you and you will be able to join the meeting with the TA.